 Achondrogenesis is a group of severe disorders that affect cartilage and bone development.
 These conditions are characterized by a small body, short limbs, and other skeletal abnormalities.
 As a result of serious health problems, infants with achondrogenesis usually die before birth, are stillborn, or die soon after birth from respiratory failure.
-Some infants, however, have lived for a short time with intensive medical support.
+However, some infants have lived for a short time with intensive medical support.

-Achondrogenesis type 1A, which has also been called the Houston-Harris type, is the least well understood of the three forms.
-Affected infants have extremely short limbs, a narrow chest, short ribs that fracture easily, and soft skull bones.
-They also lack normal bone formation (ossification) in the spine and pelvis.
+Achondrogenesis type 1A, which is also called the Houston-Harris type, is the least well understood of the three forms.
+Affected infants have extremely short limbs, a narrow chest, short ribs that fracture easily, and a lack of normal bone formation (ossification) in the skull, spine, and pelvis.

 Achondrogenesis type 1B, also known as the Parenti-Fraccaro type, is characterized by extremely short limbs, a narrow chest, and a prominent, rounded abdomen.
-The fingers and toes are short and the feet may be rotated inward.
+The fingers and toes are short and the feet may turn inward and upward (clubfeet).
 Affected infants frequently have a soft out-pouching around the belly-button (an umbilical hernia) or near the groin (an inguinal hernia).

 Achondrogenesis types 1A and 1B are rare genetic disorders; their incidence is unknown.
 Combined, achondrogenesis type 2 and hypochondrogenesis (a similar skeletal disorder) occur in 1 in 40,000 to 60,000 newborns.

-Based on a few infants with achondrogenesis type 1A, researchers believe that this form of the disorder is inherited in an autosomal recessive pattern.
-Achondrogenesis type 1B also has an autosomal recessive pattern of inheritance.
-Autosomal recessive inheritance means both copies of the gene in each cell have mutations.
-Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but do not show signs and symptoms of the condition.
+Achondrogenesis type 1A and type 1B both have an autosomal recessive pattern of inheritance, which means both copies of the TRIP11 or SLC26A2 gene in each cell have mutations.
+Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene but do not show signs and symptoms of the condition.

 Achondrogenesis type 2 is considered an autosomal dominant disorder because one copy of the altered gene in each cell is sufficient to cause the condition.
 It is almost always caused by new mutations in the COL2A1 gene and typically occurs in people with no history of the disorder in their family.